ethereum/ethereum-org-website/src/content/developers/tutorials/erc20-annotated-code/index.md

 This function is `external`, meaning [it can only be called from outside the contract](https://docs.soliditylang.org/en/v0.7.0/cheatsheet.html#index-2).
 It returns the total supply of tokens in the contract.
-This value is returned using the most common type in Ethereum, unsigned 256 bits (256 bits is the native word size of the evm).
+This value is returned using the most common type in Ethereum, unsigned 256 bits (256 bits is the native word size of the EVM).
 This function is also a `view`, which means that it does not change the state, so it can be executed on a single node instead of having every node in the blockchain run it.
 This kind of function does not generate a transaction and does not cost [gas](https://ethereum.org/en/developers/docs/gas/).

 **Note:** In theory it might appear that a contract's creator could cheat by returning a smaller total supply than the real value, making each token appear